 EarSonics whisks us away with a dreamy, euphoric type of sound that feels pleasantly familiar, yet unlike anything I’ve heard.
 The EM10’s intended focus of the tuning is clearly on tone – but it’s a special, unique kind of tone.
+It’s a signature intent on letting the upper midrange shine.
 The sound is clear, but it isn’t bright; there’s a special, warm type of glow behind the sound – the combination of a rich bass and mid-treble tuning.
 According to Franck, the key to the EM10’s special tone lies in combining pairs of subtle peaks around 8, 10, and 12 KHz for ultimate musicality and finesse – because apparently, our ears love paired harmonics.
 Franck must be on to something, because the EM10 certainly seems to be agreeing with my ears.
 But even so, the treble region as as whole is relatively laid-back, and it’s mostly the 12 KHz region adding some colour to the sound.
 The result is a melodious signature, which remains silky smooth.

 The S-EM9 seemed to be optimised for separation and resolution; a precise, articulated sound.
 The EM10 in turn takes a different direction, with different priorities.
 The difference resides in the upper bass and attenuated lower treble tuning.
 Where the S-EM9’s leaner notes formed a perfect match with its stage dimensions, the EM10 sounds rich and bodied.
 So while both construct a similar average-sized stage with even proportions in width and depth, the EM10 creates a full and more engaging sound, where the S-EM9 sounds cleaner and organised.
 And due to the EM10’s softer treble approach, the imaging doesn’t strike you as pinpoint precise.
 But rather than striving for analytical precision, it’s a very coherent presentation, that seamlessly weaves together.
 And by means of its depth, the EM10 makes good use of its layering ability to perform well at separation.